MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 IndexedDB is an asynchronous API for storing structured data that can be used in your app's front-end code or service worker code.
 Use the IndexedDB API for storing a significant amount of structured data on the client, or binary data, such as encrypted media objects or files.

-IndexedDB is the best option for storing data in your PWA because using the API does not slow down your app by blocking the main thread, and it can be used both from your app's front-end code and service worker.
+IndexedDB is the best option for storing data in your PWA, because using the API doesn't slow down your app by blocking the main thread, and it can be used both from your app's front-end code and service worker.

-Using IndexedDB is more complex than using Web Storage and requires the following steps to store data:
+Using IndexedDB is more complex than using Web Storage, and requires the following steps to store data:

-1. Opening a database by using the `window.indexedDB.open()` function.
+1. Open a database, by using the `window.indexedDB.open()` function.
-1. Creating an object store in the database by using the `IDBDatabase.createObjectStore()` function.
+1. Create an object store in the database, by using the `IDBDatabase.createObjectStore()` function.
-1. Starting a transaction to store data by using the `IDBDatabase.transaction()` function.
+1. Start a transaction to store data, by using the `IDBDatabase.transaction()` function.
-1. And waiting for the operation to complete by listening to an event.
+1. Wait for the operation to complete, by listening to an event.

 To learn more and view code examples, see [Using IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB) on MDN.